Nexplore Travel

 Next day we got up early morning and went to explore the Kohima Cathedral.
 When we first saw the cathedral the first word that comes to my mind is “Wow, Magnificat ! “.
 It has a wonderful architecture which blends into the hill on which it is situated.
 It was a very big church having a 16 feet high carved wood crucifix, which is one of largest crosses in Asia.
 We walk around the church and enjoy beautiful picture and statues inside the church while admiring the beautiful flowers beside it.

-Naga Bazar market a Markets with bizarre food items
+Naga Bazar market a Markets and bizarre food items

 Next, we went to the Naga Bazar market.
 The market sprawled in its own glory of vivid smells, sounds and colours.
 The market had all sorts of houseware, kitchenware, trendy apparels, accessories and items for kids too.
 It was a shopaholic’s paradise and at the same time, it provided unique edibles like frogs, snails, different fish, etc.

-It was the end of November and the shops were filled with different goods for Christmas decorations.
+It was the end of November and the shops were filled with Christmas decor items.
 The market was already celebrating the fervor of the arrival of Christmas and the shops were decorated and colourful lights were seen everywhere.

 After spending a memorable day in the Kohima city we went back to our hotel in the evening.
 Next day is the 1st day of the most awaited Hornbill festival.
 Stay tuned and read my next blog A solo traveller’s guide to Hornbill Festival.